My No Shampoo Experiment.

 1. Shampoo Strips Hair.

+Shampoo strips hair of its natural oils.
+To compensate, the scalp produces more than it usually would.
 I hadn’t realised how damaged my hair was until I stopped shampooing and heat-drying it.
 Within a week, my hair felt softer.
 Seven weeks in and the strands are stronger, my scalp is itch free and my hair feels, well, human again.
 Natural.

 Not one to do things by halves, I’ve thrown my products and hairdryer away, with no plans of replacing them.
+But you could go No Poo temporarily, every now and then, to give your hair some ‘me’ time.

 2. Shampooing is Unnecessary.

-Time will tell if this is completely true for me.
 I have fine hair.
 My daughter has thick hair, and before going No Poo, she only washed it once or twice a week.
 Her thick hair holds up better than my fine hair in terms of oiliness, but that was true when we used shampoo too.
 The morning after washing my hair, it would always be oily.
 Yep, in just one sleep!
 Which is why I washed it daily.
 I was shocked to find that two weeks into going shampoo-free, my hair was less oily than it usually would have been on the second day after washing.
 And it felt clean.
 Honestly, my hair felt so great for the first four weeks without shampoo that I wondered whether I was doing No Poo wrong!

 The fifth week though, was awful.
 Oily.
 Itchy.
 Awful.
 I gave my hair a water only wash in the shower: I hadn’t washed it at all until that time.
 Problem solved.
 So, here I am, seven weeks into being shampoo-free, with happy hair that is cleaner and healthier than it was before.
 As for whether I’ll need a shampoo in the future?
 I really don’t think so.